MERGE Tables

 table is used, but this is not a fullproof check.

-tables in this fashion, you are very likely to
+If you use MERGE tables in this fashion, you are very likely to

 run into strange problems.

-to first add an UNIQUE
+ALTER TABLE to first add an UNIQUE index to a

-table and then use ALTER TABLE
+table used in a MERGE table and then use ALTER TABLE to

-add a normal index on the MERGE
+add a normal index on the MERGE table, the key order will be

 different for the tables if there was an old non-unique key in the

 table.
-This is because ALTER TABLE
+This is because ALTER TABLE puts UNIQUE keys before

 normal keys to be able to detect duplicate keys as early as possible.

-table efficiently and may
+MERGE table efficiently and may

 sometimes produce non-optimal joins.
 This will be fixed in MySQL 4.1.x.

-not work on Windows because the MERGE
+not work on Windows because the MERGE storage engine does the table

 mapping hidden from the upper layer of MySQL.
 Because Windows doesn't allow